Ruby-Network/ruby/docs/terminal.md

 I am assuming you are using Linux

-1. Run the command below to install the Ruby dependencies
+1. (Optional) Run the command below to install the Ruby dependencies
+    - `npm i` *should* do this for you but if it doesn't you can run the command below
 ```bash
 bundler
 ```